There are many personal qualities typically associated with successful business people. Drive. Commitment. Confidence. Passion.

-Communication is at the heart of business.
-And whether you’re conversing with employees, customers, or other external parties (suppliers, contractors), you should be able to get your message across in the most hassle-free manner possible.
+Communication is at the heart of a business.
+Whether you’re conversing with employees, customers, or other external parties (suppliers, contractors), you should be able to get your message across in the most hassle-free manner possible.

-Internal and external communications are made easier with VoIP (voice over IP) technology.
-Which allows you to have your phone line on an Internet Protocol network.
+Internal and external communications are made easier with VoIP (voice over IP) technology, allowing you to have your phone line on an Internet Protocol network.

 Switching to a more fault-tolerant, cost-effective communication platform like VoIP is a no-brainer.

 Use GetVOIP to obtain a personalized quote from a VoIP provider.
-As is the case with mobile networks and car insurers, there are countless providers vying for your business so it pays to shop around.
+As is the case with mobile networks and car insurers, countless providers are vying for your business so it pays to shop around.

 Another online business tool you might want to consider – this time, particularly for internal communication – is Slack.
 This streamlined, easy-to-use messaging platform lets you track projects and share files with internal and external parties.